Accenture/openathon-2019-angular/boring-theory-2/README.md

 </p>
 <br/>

-Can you even see any mention to code?
+Can you even see any mention of code?
 It's deep inside **Main Principles.**

 Well, because the objective of this Openathon is Angular, I’ll focus on those Main Principles.
 I recommend to reach out Architects (real ones) if you want to know more.